JonathanLindsey/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 - SSID may have a "Robot Name" appended to the team number to distinguish multiple networks.
 - Firewall option may be enabled to mimic the field firewall rules (open ports may be found in the Game Manual)

-.. warning:: It is not possible to modify the configuration manually.
+.. warning:: The OpenMesh OM5P radios are not manually configurable.
+However, the old DAP radios can be configured manually.

+  Credentials for the **old DAP radios only** are

+  - Username: ``root``
+  - Password: ``root``

 Install the Software
 --------------------